Skip to main content

 SQL Server

-You can connect to it using Azure Data Studio using the following credentials:
+You can connect to the Microsoft SQL Server using Azure Data Studio with the following credentials:

 • Server: localhost